CoolCreasu/Traffic-Light/README.md

 #### Software
 The arduino IDE (https://www.arduino.cc/en/software)
-The IDE allows you to edit and compile to code as well as sending it to the LOLIN D32 board.
+The IDE allows you to edit and compile the code as well as sending it to the LOLIN D32 board.

 ## Schematic
 ![My Image](Traffic-Light-Schematic.PNG)